foss2cyber/reactive-ticket-app/README.md

 🗒️&nbsp;**NOTE&nbsp;-**

-> **I made this app as part of the [GitHub + DEV 2023 Hackathon 🎉](https://dev.to/devteam/announcing-the-github-dev-2023-hackathon-4ocn) project, and is just an early build.
+> **I made this app as part of the [GitHub + DEV 2023 Hackathon 🎉](https://dev.to/devteam/announcing-the-github-dev-2023-hackathon-4ocn) project, and is just a pre-release version.
 It'll be updated in the next release with even more features!**
 >
 > > _**Stay tuned for the next major release!&nbsp;😎**_